Ecoatex

 Revenue Streams

-• Near-term: Pilot-scale material sales for prototyping and validation.
+• Near-term: Pilot-scale material sales for prototyping, qualification, and validation.

-• Mid-term: Long-term supply contracts and co-development agreements with manufacturers and brands.
+• Mid-term: Long-term supply contracts and co-development agreements with manufacturers.

 Low-cost waste feedstock strategy provides economic advantage.
-Scaling production will increase customer volume, improve margins, and establish Ecoatex as a reliable supplier of high-performance, sustainable biomaterials.
+Scaling production will increase customer volume, improve margins, and establish Ecoatex as a reliable supplier of high-performance, renewable material inputs.

 Benefits From Showcase